 Screen use vs screen time

-If we had a dollar for every time a parent/guardian have asked us ‘how much time should I allow my child to spend using technology?‘ we’d be millionaires.
-We tend to respond with the questions ‘what is your child doing with their time on the screen’.
+If we had a dollar for every time a parent/guardian have asked us ‘How much time should I allow my child to spend using technology?‘ we’d be millionaires.
+We tend to respond with the question, ‘What is your child doing with their time on the screen?’.

 It’s all about balance and noticing when one activity in our life is all consuming or impacting our health and wellbeing.
 So, consider using this time as an opportunity to help your teen tame their own screen time and develop the skill of self-regulation.